inovector/mixpost/README.md

 By participating in this project you agree to these conditions 👇

-Please note that this project is a [commercial product](https://mixpost.app/), and this repository is the lite version of Mixpost PRO.
+Please note that this project is a [commercial product](https://mixpost.app/), and this repository is the lite version of Mixpost Pro.
 We work hard to offer the community the best free social media manager solution and please read this section carefully.

 If you want to add a feature, it's better to open an issue before you start coding.
-It is important for us that features from the LITE version do not correlate with features from the Mixpost PRO.
+It is important for us that features from the Lite version do not correlate with features from the Mixpost Pro.
 PRs with optimizations, bug fixes are welcome.

-Please, be very clear on your commit messages and pull requests, empty pull request messages may be rejected without reason.
+Please, be very clear on your commit messages and pull requests, empty pull request messages may be rejected.

 When contributing code to Mixpost, you must follow the [PSR-12 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md).